jhpyle/docassemble/_docs/functions.md

 included document only contains list items, and you want the list items to merge into a list in the main document.

+There is a special keyword parameter `_use_jinja2` that when set to `False` will prevent Jinja2 processing from taking place within the subdocument.

 <a name="include_docx_template_inline"></a>As discussed above,
 `include_docx_template()` needs to be used with {% raw %}{{p ... }}{%
 endraw %} because it returns the paragraphs from the included